qqiaoxiang/Learning-from-demonstrations/README.md

    Generate experience replay data.

 ### actor_critic.py
-   It implements an Actor-Critic network and training.
+   It implements an Actor-Critic network for training.
 The policy network (Actor) generates actions, and the Q-value network (Critic) evaluates the Q-value for a given combination of observation, goal and action.
 These networks were utilised to train a RL algorithm to maximise the cumulative rewards of the policy.

 ### normalizer.py
    Two classes, Normalizer and IdentityNormalizer, are implemented to perform ‘Normalisation’ on the input data.